Qualifying for the Jet 1 Cup: Battling for Position

-In the sports world, qualifying often attributes to an athlete or team's need to achieve one of the top positions in a qualifying round to advance to the next round, with the other athletes or teams eliminated.
+Qualifying for the Jet 1 Cup, in the sports world, qualifying is often attributed to an athlete or team's need to achieve one of the top positions in a qualifying round to advance to the next round, with the other athletes or teams eliminated.

 While the Jet 1 Cup features a qualifying round, the concept is a bit different.
 In the Jet 1 Cup, all six teams and 12 fighter jets are eligible to compete each week.
 However, the teams that perform well during qualifying will have the upper hand on match day.

 Qualification for the Jet 1 Cup takes place on Saturday, the day before each competition.
-All 12 Jet 1 Cup pilots participate in the qualifying round by alternating between the designated attacker and the defenders.
-Keep in mind, each Jet 1 Cup pilot will have the opportunity to be an attacker and defender during qualification.
+All 12 Jet 1 Cup pilots alternate between the designated attacker and the defenders participating in the qualifying round.
+Keep in mind, that each Jet 1 Cup pilot will have the opportunity to be an attacker and defender during qualification.

 After a random drawing selects the designated takeoff order, the qualification round begins with the last fighter jet to launch being the attacker, while the other planes are considered defenders.
 When the main landing gear separates from the ground, the 15-minute qualification round officially begins.

 In each 15-minute qualifying round, the attacker and defender assignments will not change.
 As the attacker focuses on registering a clear shot, the objective of each defender is to perform defensive maneuvers to evade the attackers' guns.
 The amount of time it takes to accomplish a successful shot determines the qualification ranking heading into Sunday's main event.

 Qualifying for the Jet 1 Cup - The Significance of Qualification